dejarol/azure-search-spark/README.md

         <td>Edm.DateTimeOffset</td>
         <td>DateType</td>
         <td>Write</td>
-        <td>Dates will be stored as with datetimes with time set to midnight</td>
+        <td>Dates will be stored as with datetimes with time set to midnight at UTC</td>
     </tr>
     <tr>
         <td>Edm.GeographyPoint</td>